IainMF/Mens_Rights_NZ/Issues/Life and Health.md

 ## Equality & Non-discrimination
 Article 2 and 3 of ICESCR prohibit discrimination against men, including in the right to health.

-> States have a special obligation … to prevent any discrimination on internationally prohibited grounds in the provision of health care and health services, especially with respect to the core obligations of the right to health.[^6]
+> States have a special obligation … to prevent any discrimination on internationally prohibited grounds in the provision of health care and health services, especially with respect to the core obligations of the right to health.
+Inappropriate health resource allocation can lead to discrimination that may not be overt.[^6]

+> **Gender perspective**
+> 20. The Committee recommends that States integrate a gender perspective in their health-related policies, planning, programmes and research in order to promote better health for both women and men.
+A gender-based approach recognizes that biological and sociocultural factors play a significant role in influencing the health of men and women.
+The disaggregation of health and socio-economic data according to sex is essential for identifying and remedying inequalities in health.

+### Children
+See also CRC
+> Implementation of the principle of non-discrimination requires that girls, as well as boys, have equal access to adequate nutrition, safe environments, and physical as well as mental health services.[^7]

 ---